andijakl/universal-beacon/README.md

 Clustering is achieved through the Bluetooth address (MAC): the constant and regular advertisements of multiple beacons are matched to unique beacons.

 The next step is analyzing the conents of the advertisement payloads.
-The library recognizes Apple iBeacons and fully parses the open [Eddystone specification](https://github.com/google/eddystone), including all three frame types that have been defined:
+The library recognizes Apple iBeacons and fully parses the open [Eddystone specification](https://github.com/google/eddystone), including three frame types that have been defined:

 * UID frames
 * URL frames